 - Officers’ Quarters features two shower rooms and two double bedrooms

 - As well as a wood burning stove, there’s also oil-fired central heating throughout.

-- The enclosed outdoor patio is a sheltered spot for winter evenings.
+- The enclosed patio is a sheltered spot for evenings outdoors.

 - Strings of fairy lights and a brick built firepit have after-dark appeal too.